dlevi309/Symbolicator/README.md

 ![](assets/IMG_1.png)

 The preference value for “DisableLogObfuscation“ was revealed within that disassembly, and after a mass search for any constants ￼containing “Symbolicate“, I was able to find that the key “SymbolicateCrashLogs“ was a compatible fit.

+### UPDATE:
+As June 4, 2021, I was able to uncover a new value "ExtraInfo".
+Adding this value provides a backtrace for all threads rather than just the first 5.

 The package itself just installs the final property list to iOS‘s global preference directory (/var/mobile/Library/Preferences is the mobile user directory, but I decided to direct the installation path to the root user preference directory /var/root/Library/Preferences.
 It's proven just as effective and solves an installation issue rather than adding an extra script), but in case you‘d rather just add the plist manually, here is an XML representation of the final file: